A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Spectral Energy Distribution Fitting

 \subsection{Comparison of Blackbody and Modified Blackbody Fits}

-In addition to the modified blackbody models used above, we also fit each SLSN with a simple blackbody to compare the two SED models for a sample of SLSNe well-observed in the UV.
-In general, we find that many objects are equally well fit by both models, with 49\% of epochs having a $\lvert\Delta \chi^2\rvert/\textrm{d.o.f} < 0.2$ between the modified and simple blackbody fits.
-Increasing the agreement threshold to $\lvert\Delta \chi^2\rvert/\textrm{d.o.f} < 0.3$ yields 71\% of objects.

-Nevertheless, across all \swift epochs, a modified blackbody model is preferred 62\% of the time.
-Similarly, if we look at the median $\chi^2/\textrm{d.o.f}$ per object, 16 out of 23 SLSNe, or 70\% of our objects, prefer a modified blackbody fit as compared to a simple blackbody.
-This, combined with the direct measurements of SLSNe-I SEDs from UV spectroscopy suggests that a simple blackbody does not provide a sufficient description of the UV emission from SLSNe-I.
+In addition to the modified blackbody model used above, we also fit each SLSN with a simple blackbody to compare the two SED models for a sample of SLSNe well-observed in the UV.
+The results of this comparison are illustrated in Figure \ref{fig:modBB_BB_comp}.
+While many epochs are similarly well fit by either model, we find that a modified blackbody is generally preferred compared to a simple blackbody.
+When considering each \swift UVOT epoch, a modified blackbody model produces a lower $\chi^2/\nu$ than a simple blackbody in 62\% of cases.
+Similarly, when evaluating the median $\chi^2/\nu$ difference per object, 18 out of 23 SLSNe, or 78\% of our objects, prefer a modified blackbody fit as compared to a simple blackbody.
+This, combined with the direct measurements of SLSNe-I SEDs from UV spectroscopy, suggests that a simple blackbody does not provide a sufficient description of the UV emission from SLSNe-I.